Candice-Leigh-King/our-whereabouts-website/_posts/2021-05-24-mexico-the-ultimate-travel-guide.md

       />​​​​​</strong>There's a simple rule - How much does it cost to take a taxi?
 A 1-minute drive costs about 10 Pesos.
 Use Google maps to calculate the ride time.</p>
+  - _section-type: blog-cover-image
+    blog-cover_image: /uploads/169-1.jpg
+  - _section-type: blog-textarea
+    textarea_html: >-
+      <p><strong>11.
+Tap water:</strong><br />You're not allowed to drink tap
+      water in Mexico.
+When you're brushing your teeth use mineral water, and when you are at the restaurant, ask not to have ice cubes in your drinks.</p><p><strong>12.
+Watch what you eat:</strong><br />To avoid food poisoning/salmonella, don't eat from the food stalls outside.
+Try to eat in restaurants that are full of people that way, you'll know that the turnover of the food is higher and the food is fresher.</p><p><strong>13.
+      Waterproof bag:</strong><br />Bring a waterproof bag when going to the beach.
+You put your valuables in there, including your phone, and that way, you don't have to worry about your valuables getting stolen.</p><p><strong>14.
+Where to exchange money:</strong><br />Always
+      exchange your USD or pull out Pesos in the big cities (Cancun/Playa del Carmen) because in small places (like Holbox or Bacalar), it is very hard to find bank ATMs, and when you do find them, the exchange rates are higher.</p><p><strong>15.
+If you rent a car:</strong><br />Make sure to drive within the speed limit! <strong>The police there
+      </strong><strong>are</strong><strong> corrupt,</strong> and they look for
+      tourists to take a bribe instead of getting a speeding ticket!</p><p><strong>16.
+USD Vs. Peso: </strong><br />If you are asked if you want to pay by Peso or USD, always choose Peso because the exchange rate is always higher with USD.</p><p><strong>17.
+Rainy days:</strong><br />Beware, on rainy days, there will be way more mosquitos outside!
+Use the OFF mosquito repellent, or they'll eat you alive!</p><p><strong>18.
+Bring Portable Chargers:</strong><br />These definitely come in handy when you are out all day exploring.</p><p><strong>19.
+Transportation:</strong><br
+      />Getting around Mexico is very useful by bus.
+The buses are very comfortable and even have movies playing. <em><strong>The number of seats is limited therefore you should order the tickets ahead of time online!</strong></em></p><p><strong>20.
+Warm clothes:</strong><br />Always
+      bring warm clothes when taking buses.
+It gets very cold because of the AC.</p>
+  - _section-type: signature
+    signature_html: <p><strong>Enjoy paradise! xxx</strong></p>
 ---